 This gene encodes a member of the catenin family of proteins that play an important role in cell adhesion process by connecting cadherins located on the plasma membrane to the actin filaments inside the cell.
 The encoded mechanosensing protein contains three vinculin homology domains and undergoes conformational changes in response to cytoskeletal tension, resulting in the reconfiguration of cadherin-actin filament connections.
 Certain mutations in this gene cause butterfly-shaped pigment dystrophy. [provided by RefSeq, May 2016]

 GeneCards Summary for CTNNA1 Gene

 CTNNA1 (Catenin Alpha 1) is a Protein Coding gene.
 Diseases associated with CTNNA1 include Macular Dystrophy, Patterned, 2 and Butterfly-Shaped Pigment Dystrophy.
-Among its related pathways are E-cadherin signaling in keratinocytes and Arrhythmogenic right ventricular cardiomyopathy (ARVC).
-GO annotations related to this gene include poly(A) RNA binding and actin filament binding.
+Among its related pathways are N-cadherin signaling events and PAK Pathway.
+Gene Ontology (GO) annotations related to this gene include actin filament binding.
 An important paralog of this gene is CTNNA2.

 UniProtKB/Swiss-Prot for CTNNA1 Gene